Nessi-datatool/nessi/docs/delta_lake_features.md

 ## Configuration

-Delta Lake features can be configured in your Nessi.dev configuration file:
+Delta Lake features can be configured in your Nessi configuration file:

 ```yaml
 delta_lake: